 This could cushion the impact of the benefit cap for people living in expensive areas of the country (like London and the South East) but could also mean that people living in cheaper areas of the country see the amount they can claim fall further.

-Both of these elements will operate on two set rates, standard and enhanced; exact amounts are yet to be announced.
+Both of these elements operate on two set rates, standard and enhanced; exact amounts are yet to be announced.

 To claim the Personal Independence Payment you must suffer from a condition that's expected to last at least 12 months.

 In order to claim it you will need to undergo a one to one assessment of how your conditions affect your day to day life; the exception is if you have a terminal illness.

 Existing DLA claimants will not automatically be transferred to Personal Independence Payments.
 Instead they will need to make a claim to start receiving the payment.

 If you currently receive DLA but are deemed not to qualify for Personal Independence Payments when you have your assessment, your DLA will be withdrawn.